 Carrels are provided as study space for all students.
-Reserving a carrel collection does not reserve a seat at a carrel, merely a space to store library materials and books.
-Reserved carrels which are unoccupied are open for students and public patrons to use.
+Reserving a carrel collection does not reserve a seat at a carrel, merely shelf space to store library materials and books.
+Chairs and desk space at reserved carrels which are unoccupied are open for all students and public patrons to use.

-A carrel collection for storing books and research materials may be reserved by the semester if you are a journal staff member writing a student note, a faculty research assistant, a teaching assistant for Legal Skills or the Academic Support Program, Moot Court and National Trial Team mebers, or if you are taking a class with a research paper that meets the writing requirement.
-Carrels may be shared by up to two students.
+A carrel collection for storing books and research materials may be reserved by 2L and 3L students on a semester-by-semester basis.
+Carrel collections are intended to support journal staff members writing a student note, faculty research assistants, teaching assistants for Legal Skills or the Academic Support Program, Moot Court and National Trial Team members, and students taking a class with a research paper that meets the law school writing requirements.
+Carrels may be shared by two students.

 To reserve a carrel collection, please ask at the Circulation Desk.

 |CAN be kept in a carrel||CANNOT be kept in a carrel|